rstokes/fuzzysearch/README.md

 Fuzzy String Searching

-The service takes a list of strings and indexes them by each word.
+The service takes a list of strings, up to more than 10,000, and indexes them by each word.
 The Search method takes a string and does a lookup by each word in the string.
 The results are then scored using Dice's coefficient.

 There is a .net implementation in C# and a jvm implementation in Scala.
+The binaries are available in the bin folder.

+Simple example usage in scala:
 ```scala
 import fuzzysearch._